akuniutka/java-kanban/README.md

 - retrieving the list of subtasks of an epic,
 - retrieving the list of all tasks/ epics/ subtasks,
 - removing all tasks/ epics/ subtasks,
+- keeping the list of the last ten tasks/ epics/ subtasks retrieved

 ## Contact